 This resource was created to help by honing in on those tools that were created only for flight operations management.

-In the article below we cover who should consider using a flight operations management tool, and then take a look at five of the main flight ops tools on the market today.
+In the article below we cover who should consider using a flight operations management tool, and then take a look at a few of the main flight ops tools on the market today.

 What Are Flight Operations Management Tools?

 Before we go any further, let’s define our terms.